-When you first arrive in a new town in a new country, you’re obliged to pay a visit to at least a few government offices in order to register as a resident and obtain a social security number.
-In my experience, such offices have a tendency to employ unusually intolerant individuals, or at least to cultivate them — perhaps it’s the endless flow of clueless foreigners trying haphazardly to clue themselves up that just gets to them after a while.
+If you’ve ever moved to another country, then you know that you’re obliged to pay visits to at least a few government offices right off the bat.
+In my experience, these offices have a tendency to employ unusually intolerant individuals, or at least to cultivate them.
+Maybe it’s the endless flow of clueless foreigners that just gets to them after a while.